Jigyasukumar12/BankFlow/README.md

 ```

 1. Client sends `email` + `password`.
+2. Express server parses the JSON body.
+3. Auth Controller looks up user in MongoDB (with password field selected).
-2. Server locates the user and compares the password using `bcrypt`.
+4. Server locates the user and compares the password using `bcrypt`.
-3. On success, a JWT is signed and returned both as a cookie and in the response body.
+5. On success, a JWT is signed and returned both as a cookie and in the response body.

 ### 2. Transfer Flow (10-Step ACID Transfer)